ChicagoAcademyofSciences/data-cleaning/workflows/accession-matching.markdown

 The Excel spreadsheet and OpenRefine dataset were used simultaneously to  identify matches between inventoried specimens (in Excel) and Arctos accessions (in OpenRefine).
 OpenRefine facilitated faceting while Excel allowed the project technician to use visual flags like color, and to enter single-cell data more quickly.

-The technician attempted to match up specimens to accession numbers using information about the donor, the recieving date, the locality, and the taxonomy, as shown in the table below.
+The technician attempted to match up specimens to accession numbers using information about the donor, the receiving date, the locality, and the taxonomy, as shown in the table below.
 When at least three of these categories matched between a specimen record and an accession record, the accession number was entered into the Excel spreadsheet and the row marked "done."
 When at least two of these categories matched, the accession number was entered into the Excel spreadsheet and the row marked "check."
 If only one of these categories matched, no accession number was entered into the Excel spreadsheet and the row was marked "no."

 | Information | Columns in specimen data (Excel) | Columns in accession data (OpenRefine) |
 | --- | --- | --- |